portsmouth/snelly/README.md

 The details of the properties of the three material types can then be specified in <a href="docs/API.md/#Scene+init">Scene.init</a> via the <a href="docs/API.md/#Materials">Materials</a> object.
 Additional spatial dependence of the material surface properties can be introduced by providing modulating GLSL functions.

 Procedural camera motion and scene animation can be authored (programmatically) via the pre- and post-frame callbacks.

-As a standalone web page, a Snelly scene can be easily shared, for example by keeping the HTML file in a GitHub repository and simply linking to the file via [RawGit](https://rawgit.com/).

 ## Rendering